joshuastevenson/joshuastevenson.github.io/WhatMakesACSDegree.md

+---
+title: What Makes a CS Degree?
+---

 # What Makes a Computer Science degree?
 I received a Bachelors of Science in Computer Science from Wright State University.
 Here I give some detail about each course I took.
 Note, I could count the number of lectures I've missed on my hands.